dalehenrich/gsApplicationTools/docs/rest.md

-GemServer support of Zinc REST
+GemServer support for Zinc REST
 -----------------

 The REST examples in this document are base on using the **ZnExampleStorageRestServerDelegate**.